S4ltster/SnooCockBot-Discord-Version-/snoocockbot-main-discord/README.md

 - [u/Glass-Paramedic](https://www.reddit.com/user/Glass-Paramedic) for Co-Developing and paying someone a pound for the artwork
 - That guy who wished to stay anonymous for making the artwork.
 - The anonymous Redditor who gifted the bot Gold.
 - [u/Elemento_Sphere](https://www.reddit.com/user/Elemento_Sphere) for having the original idea.
 Aswell as helping with the bot later on in its lifespan.
+Unfortunatley Deleted his Reddit account in 2022.
 - [u/nyperfox](https://www.reddit.com/user/nyperfox) for helping with planning and shit.
 - [u/AmongUsCockBot](https://github.com/nlanson/AmongUsCockBot) for being a fellow cock bot.
 - You, because people using the bot is neat.